Venere Bianca: Career

-Born in Fucecchio, Falorni started her career in 1979, entering the Miss Italia pageant in which she was awarded as "Miss Toscana".
-Then, she started a successful career as glamour and fashion model.
-In 1993 she started working as strip teaser and hosting the TV-show TopClub, the following year she joined the agency "Diva Futura" and made her adult film debut.
+Born in Fucecchio, Falorni started her career in 1979, entering the Miss Italia pageant in which she was awarded "Miss Toscana".
+Then, she started a successful career as a glamour and fashion model.
+In 1993 she started working as a strip teaser and hosting the TV-show TopClub, the following year she joined the agency "Diva Futura" and made her adult film debut.
 In 2001 she was nominated at Hot D'Or as best actress for Doom Fighter, a porn parody of Lara Croft.